MFA in Contemporary Art Practice

 Art and Social Practice

 PSU's Art and Social Practice MFA is composed of a unique combination of individual research, group work, and experiential learning.
 The program's blend of critical and professional practice, collaborative social engagement, and transdisciplinary exploration produces an immersive educational environment.
-Based in Portland, Oregon the program operates on the PSU campus, and in our space at the King School in Northeast Portland.
-The programs's low residency model allows for travel and even the ability for students to reside outside of Portland during their course of study.
-A weekly conversation series promotes the understanding of a wide range of approaches and methodologies.
+Based in Portland, Oregon, the program operates on the PSU campus, and in our space at the King School in Northeast Portland.
+The programs's flexible residency model allows for travel and even the ability for students to reside outside of Portland during their course of study.
+A weekly conversation series on KPSU Radio promotes the understanding of a wide range of approaches and methodologies.

 The program produces an annual intervention event at the Portland Art Museum called Shine a Light, and has exhibited work and created projects for the Whitney Museum of American Art, Betsonsalon in Paris, apexart in New York, and Smack Mellon in Brooklyn, among other venues and locations.